project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 On 1.
 Applying our knowledge from Tutorial 1, we would say that the effective coupling between levels (which is proportional to the level splitting) increases with increasing boson number.

 On 2.
-Upon closer inspection, we can see that the level splittings only occur when $\Delta E  \approx n \omega$ where n is an **odd** integer (we'll come to why we now use $\approx$ instead of = shortly).
+Upon closer inspection, what can be seen is that when $\Delta E  \approx 2 \omega, 4 \omega ...$ etc. the levels still cross, i.e. there is no interaction between them.
+It is not obvious at this scale but, when we zoom in, we will find that not only do we have an anti-crossing when $\Delta E \approx \omega$ (the most pronounced in Fig 2) but also when $\Delta E  \approx 3 \omega, 5\omega...$ etc (we'll come to why we now use $\approx$ instead of = shortly).
 This tells us that our prediction of other resonances was only correct for the odd integer ones - we will understand why soon.
 To see the anti-crossing more clearly for $\Delta E \approx 3\omega$ we need to zoom in a bit.

 To perform this zoom, it is best to perform a higher resolution scan of $\Delta E$: